 “I’m sorry, this is from two days ago?
 Can we just skip to the events of the night?
 When you noticed Benjamin Black missing and all that?”

 Sam started again but was interrupted by a knock at the door.
 Maureen dropped a large bag of food and a can of pop on the table.

 “Ooh wee!
 I’m starving!
 This smells delicious.
 Dan, have a rib, they’re amazing.”
 He ripped the bag open and bit into a sandwich.

 “You wan fum?”
 A tiny piece of beef brisket flew out of the Chief’s mouth and landed in front of Sam.

 “No, thank you, sir,” she said, copying her dad.

 “Go ahead, Samantha.
 Keep talking.”
 He opened the soda, leaned back and guzzled half the can, his throat bulging and constricting with every loud gulp.

-Sam continued, but stopped mid sentence when Chief Constable Joe let out a long belch.
+Sam continued, but stopped mid-sentence when Chief Constable Joe let out a long belch.
 She resumed after he prompted her again, “Keep going.
 I’m listening.”

-Sam was describing her search with Drew and Penelope when the Chief burped loudly again and wiped his hands on some napkins, shredding them to bits as the cheap paper clung to his sticky fingers.
+Sam was describing her search with Drew and Penelope when the Chief burped loudly again and wiped his hands on some napkins, shredding them to bits as the thin paper clung to his sticky fingers.

 “For crying out loud,” he said, rising from his chair.
 “Lemme go wash my hands, I’ll be right back.”